-The distillery remained with the Lang Brothers company until it was purchased in 1965 by the Robertson & Baxter Group, later to become part of Edrington.
-It was under Edrington’s stewardship that Glengoyne began to appear as a single malt in the early 1990’s before eventually being deemed surplus to requirements and being sold again, this time to Ian Macleod in 2003.
-Today Glengoyne has built up a sound reputation for quality and the distillery itself is an extremely popular tourist destination in it’s own right.
+Under Edrington’s stewardship, Glengoyne first began to appear as a single malt in the early 1990’s before eventually being sold on again, this time to Ian Macleod Distillers in 2003.
+Today, the Glengoyne single malt is a brand known for its intrinsic quality and the distillery itself is an extremely popular tourist destination in it’s own right.

 Smell: Buttery Malt & Biscuit notes with Cream & Vanilla and a touch of Apples and Pears.